crashinvaders/gdx-basis-universal/README.md

     <summary>
         If you've never heard of the Basis Universal project or are unfamiliar with the "supercompressed texture" term, this is how it works...
     </summary>

 #### The problem

 When using traditional image formats (like PNG, JPG, TIFF, etc), they all get decoded to plain (uncompressed) RGB/RGBA representation before being supplied to a rendering API (OpenGL) and loaded to RAM.
 This is mostly fine, but once you get to the point when you need to use lots of simultaneously loaded huge textures you may easily run out of memory (especially on mobile devices).
 To give a better idea, a 4096x4096 RGBA32 (8 bits per channel) texture, being loaded into the GPU, holds roughly 64MB of memory.
 Stack a few of those and you're pretty much screwed.

 #### The solution(?)

 To address this issue many GPU manufacturers implement hardware support for specific texture compression formats.
 Some may help you to chop down the memory footprint with the compression ratio of an impressive 8 times if you've agreed on a small trade-off in image quality (most of the texture compression formats are lossy).

 The only downside is there is no one universal texture compression format that guarantees to work on every single platform/hardware.
 And if you're up for the game of supplying GPU compressed textures for your game, you have to pack your distributions with a lot of specific types of compressed textures per device hardware support for them (to mention, what in a way [Unity practices](https://docs.unity3d.com/Manual/class-TextureImporterOverride.html) for quite a while).

 #### The compromise

 To address this issue, [Binomial LLC](http://www.binomial.info/) founded their Basis Universal project.
-The solution is to use one intermediate compressed texture format (supercompressed) and transcode it on runtime to one of the supported texture formats by the running platform.
+The solution is to use one intermediate compressed texture format (super-compressed) and transcode it on runtime to one of the supported texture formats by the running platform.
 The Basis transcoder is capable of transcoding a Basis texture to one of the dozen native GPU compressed formats and covers all the modern platforms that way.
 There's a little overhead price for processing the texture data, but the transcoding operation is highly optimized and, to say, only should happen once upon asset loading.

 The transcoder uses a number of transcoding tables to port data across different formats.
 Some of them are pretty bulky and thus being dropped from compilation for specific platforms (e.g. there's no reason to support mobile-only formats like PVRTC1 on desktop).
 So this library maintains the selection logic as well, leaving you with a simple portable compressed texture format that will transparently work everywhere.

 Basis Universal is backed by Google, open-source, and now available to everyone!

 </details>

 ### Cool, how do I turn my images into Basis textures?

 [GDX Texture Packer GUI](https://github.com/crashinvaders/gdx-texture-packer-gui) has full support for encoding atlases as Basis Universal textures.
 Also, it provides a CLI interface to turn any PNG/JPG image into a KTX2/Basis texture.

 You can also use the official [command-line tool](https://github.com/BinomialLLC/basis_universal/releases) or build the encoder from the [sources](https://github.com/BinomialLLC/basis_universal) yourself.